 To identify past earthquake occurrences that have potentially impacted Union County, earthquake data from the NJDEP, New Jersey Geological and Water Survey (NJGWS) was reviewed.
 The NJGWS earthquake data indicates there have been 180 earthquakes with epicenters in New Jersey between 1783 and June, 2013.
-During this 230 year time period most have been minor with magnitudes ranging from 0.4 to 5.3 and depths up to 25 km below sea level.
+During this 230-year time period most have been minor with magnitudes ranging from 0.4 to 5.3 and depths up to 25 km below sea level.
 Of the 180 earthquakes, none had an epicenter in Union County.
-Figure 4-X displays historical earthquakes with epicenters in northern New Jersey during this time period between 1783 and May, 2014.
-The map also highlights earthquakes that have occurred within a 25 mile buffer extending out from Union County.
+Figure 4-7 displays historical earthquakes with epicenters in northern New Jersey during this time period between 1783 and May, 2014.
+The map also highlights earthquakes that have occurred within a 25-mile buffer extending out from Union County.
 These earthquake epicenters are included within the area circled on the map.
-A total of 122 earthquake epicenters have occurred within this 25 mile buffer.
+A total of 122 earthquake epicenters have occurred within this 25-mile buffer.

-Figure 4-7: Earthquake Epicenters In Northern New Jersey (Sources: NJDEP, New Jersey Geological and Water Survey, June 2014)
+Figure 4-7: Earthquake Epicenters in Northern New Jersey (Sources: NJDEP, New Jersey Geological and Water Survey, June 2014)

-Note: This map was developed using New Jersey Department of Environmental Protection Geographic Information System digital data, but this secondary product has not been verified by NJDEP and is not state-authorized.
+Note: This map was developed using NJDEP Geographic Information System data, but this secondary product has not been verified by NJDEP and is not state-authorized.

-The following table (Tables X) shows the five most recent earthquakes within a 25 mile buffer of Union County.
+The following table (Tables 4-8 and 4-9) shows the five most recent earthquakes within a 25 mile buffer of Union County.
 The most recent event near Union County occurred on May 31, 2014 when a 1.9 magnitude earthquake occurred in Boonton, New Jersey.
-Table X identifies the top five magnitude events within a 25 mile buffer of Union County between 1783 and 2014.
+Table 4-8 identifies the top five magnitude events within a 25-mile buffer of Union County between 1783 and 2014.
 The table shows the largest earthquake within this radius was a 5.3 magnitude event with an epicenter in Franklin, New Jersey.
-Table X includes the three closest earthquakes to Union County between 1783 and 2014.
+Table 4-9 includes the three closest earthquakes to Union County between 1783 and 2014.
 The closest earthquake epicenter to Union County was a 2.4 magnitude event that occurred on March 5, 1861 in Newark, New Jersey.

-Five Most Recent Earthquakes Within a 25 mile Buffer of Union County (Sources: NJDEP, New Jersey Geological and Water Survey, May 2014)
+Table 4-8 Five Most Recent Earthquakes within a 25-mile Buffer of Union County (Sources: NJDEP, New Jersey Geological and Water Survey, May 2014)